swarajd/code-analysis-guide/chapter1/characters.md

 char e = (char)0b1001111;  // the 'O' characte
 ```

+#### Exercises

+1. What character is represented by the decimal value `40` ?
+2. What character is represented by the octal value `40`?
+3. What character is represented by the hexadecimal value `40` ?
+4. What is `'T'` in decimal?
+5. What is `'O'` in octal?
+6. What is `'P'` in hexadecimal?

 ### Escape Sequences

 The rules also mention that we can use the following escape sequences: `\\, \', \"` .
 Lets look at how these are parsed in java: